Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 ## Configure the email sending per event

-In this menu option, you can enable or disable email notification per event.
+In the *Email sending per event* menu entry, you can enable or disable email notification per event.
 By default, email notification is enabled for all events.

 #### Prerequisites